perama-v/archors/spec/required_block_state.md

 Together, anyone with an ability to verify that a historical block header is canonical can trustlessly trace a block without posession of an archive node.

+The format of the data is deterministic, so that two peers creating the same data will produce identical structures.

 ## Table of Contents